- Moving to Portugal from the UK

 - Fixed residency

-How to apply for the national visas
+How to apply for the Portugal National visa

 UK nationals can apply for either of the national visas, which include the temporary stay and Residency Visa, at the Consulate General of Portugal in either Manchester or London.